lisamarie616/bring-it-rails-assessment/notes.md

 x add invited events to event index page

 * create static home page and assign links in nav bar
+* add permissions so users can only edit or delete events they are hosting
 * give user the option to unassign an item (where should this go? maybe a button next to the user and item line in the who's bringing what section that is only visible to the host and the current user?)
 * add RSVP status to guests on event show page?
 * add validations to all models, for events make sure end time is after start time